-We’ve talked a lot about cloud pricing on the blog recently.
-Cloud storage pricing in particular is in a race to zero.
-Basic storage services are now $0.015 per GB/month from major providers like AWS and Google Cloud.
-Consumer and small business options like DropBox offer a limited amount of storage for free, and sell 1 TB for around $99/year — or less than a penny per GB/month.
+Consider that basic storage services are now roughly $0.022 per GB/month from major providers like AWS and Google Cloud.
+Consumer and small business options like DropBox offer a limited amount of storage for free, and sell 1 to 2 TB for around $99/year — or less than a penny per GB/month.

 Bundled offerings can work in your favor, but can also work against you if prices are going down.
-And Amazon has reduced prices 43 different times for its various services since launching AWS in 2006.
-The S3 storage service started out at $0.15 per GB/month, and is now available for $0.015 — a 90% decrease.
+And Amazon has reduced prices dozens of different times for its various services since launching AWS in 2006.
+The S3 storage service started out at $0.15 per GB/month, and is now available for $0.023 — a nearly 85% decrease.

 Based on conversations with several customers, we identified several things to beware of when buying cloud storage through a third-party:

 - Locked-in pricing.
 Some providers lock customers into pricing for the term of the contract.
 This means you can’t ride the cost of cloud storage down as prices drop.

 - Fixed upfront capacity.
 One customer told us they had to buy what amounted to a “cloud shelf” of storage — a fixed amount of storage in a 3 year contract.
 They were paying for cloud storage they weren’t using yet and were locked in on price, so it was effectively the same as buying on-premise storage.